Copies specified key-value pairs from the incoming message data to its metadata, or from the metadata to the data.

 }

-Output connections: Success
+Output connections: Success.

-are copied from the message data to the metadata.
+Explanation: The key-value pairs for temperature and humidity are copied from the message data to the metadata.
 Note that the numeric values are converted to strings in the

 metadata.